AlhNobleman/Data-Analytics-Portfolio/RFM-CUSTOMER-SEGMENTATION/README.md

 ## What this project does

-Segments ~350 customers into behavioral groups (**Champions, At Risk, Lost, New/Occasional**) using **Recency, Frequency, and Monetary** value, then visualizes revenue and customer distribution across those segments — the kind of analysis a retail business would use to prioritize retention efforts and marketing spend.
+Segments 350 customers into behavioral groups (**Champions, At Risk, Lost, New/Occasional**) using **Recency and Frequency** value, then visualizes revenue and customer distribution across those segments — the kind of analysis a retail business would use to prioritize retention efforts and marketing spend.

 ## Tools
 Excel · MySQL · Tableau Public